RaspberryPiFoundation/webdev-curriculum/en-GB/recipe/index.md

 ![screenshot](images/recipe-ul-css.png)

 ##Challenge: More colours! {.challenge}
 Change the colours in your code by using colour names, `rgb()` values and hex codes.
-There’s a list of loads of colours at: [jumpto.cc/web-colours](http://jumpto.cc/web-colours).
+There’s a list of loads of colours at <a href="http://jumpto.cc/web-colours" target="_blank">jumpto.cc/web-colours</a>.

 Here are some example colours: